sangkilc/ICSE-2020-SV-Handbook/README.md

 ### Offline SV

 Offline SVs work offline to help edit and upload videos to youtube.

-(TODO: fill me)
+Therefore offline SVs are not bound to any specific time band.

 ## Example Scenario